 After transferring the embryo by the microinjection method, the patient should take several medicines.
-The body needs progesterone to complete the implantation and pregnancy, reduce uterine contractions, and strengthen the lining of the uterus; thus, progesterone injection begins immediately after the embryo transfer.
-However, if you do not see any sign of pregnancy about two weeks after the transfer, you will stop taking this medicine.
+The body needs progesterone to complete the implantation and pregnancy, reduce uterine contractions, and strengthen the uterus lining; thus, progesterone injection begins immediately after the embryo transfer.
+However, if you do not see any pregnancy signs after embryo transfer about two weeks after the transfer, you will stop taking this medicine.

 Under any circumstances, doctors should choose the most appropriate fertility treatment method.
 Also, the doctor should consider the treatment's Success, risk, and complications in advance.

 In Iran, the length of treatment depends on several factors.
 Usually, the initial examination and ultrasound take about 2 weeks.
 After that, the course of drug administration until the transfer of the embryo lasts about 4 to 6 weeks, 2 weeks of which are related to the course of drug therapy.
 Sperm sampling and egg collection in the fertility centers of Iran also take about half a day.

 After 2 to 5 days, the patient should go to the fertility center to transfer the embryo, and 2 weeks after the end of the ICSI procedure, a pregnancy blood test or a Beta test should be performed to confirm the pregnancy.

 Raadina Health, as a branch of Raadina Travel Co., provides the best services to patients seeking to receive ICSI treatment in Iran.
 We help you easily find the best fertility treatment centers in Iran and the right specialist for your needs.
 To book an appointment with a doctor, begin here.